 Morgan Township, one of thirteen in the county, is located in the southwestern corner of Butler County, Ohio, on the state line with Indiana.
 The township covers an area of 36 square miles.
-It is named for General Daniel Morgan, an officer in the American Revolutionary War.

 Household Battery Recycle

 To find locations that will recycle your small household batteries go to the website: www.butlercountyrecycles.org

 Household Hazardous Waste Drop-off

 July 14 to end of October